What Exactly Is the Cooling-Off Period?

 A two-judge bench of the Supreme Court of India held that the six-month waiting period under Section 13B(2) of the Hindu Marriage Act is directory in nature, not mandatory.
 Courts have the discretion to waive it in appropriate cases where insisting on the wait would serve no purpose and cause undue hardship to the parties.

-The court reasoned that the word “shall” in Section 13B(2) does not automatically make the provision inflexible.
-The purpose of the cooling-off period — to allow time for reconciliation — is irrelevant when the parties have clearly and irrevocably decided to separate, have settled all issues between them, and have already been living apart for years.
+The court reasoned that the word "shall" in Section 13B(2) does not automatically make the provision inflexible.
+The purpose of the cooling-off period, to allow time for reconciliation, is irrelevant when the parties have clearly and irrevocably decided to separate, have settled all issues between them, and have not been living as husband and wife for years.

 This judgment has since been followed consistently by Family Courts across India, including in Delhi, Mumbai, Bangalore, Gurugram, and Chennai.